If you're here, you either suspect, or you've just found out that, you're having a twin pregnancy.

 Second.
 Relax.
 I'm sure there's a lot going through your mind right now.
 Primary of which is probably 'Oh god two babies at once how do I do this!'
 Needless to say, there's an awful lot of support out there for you.
 Twins are getting more and more common.
 Your doctors deal with this all the time.
 Your friends and family are going to be there for you all the way.
 And last but not least, you've got us.

-The easiest way of confirming you're having twins, and in fact the only way, is to have it confirmed by an ultrasound scan, which is generally not performed until at least the 10th week, if not slightly later.
+The easiest way of confirming you're carrying two babies, and in fact the only way, is to have it confirmed by an ultrasound scan, which is generally not performed until at least the 10th week, if not slightly later.

 But if you're early in your pregnancy, or just suspect that you might be carrying more than one, there's a few major symptoms that you can rely on.

-If you want a more detailed breakdown of the signs that you might be having twins, we recommend you read these articles.
+If you want a more detailed breakdown of the signs that you might be carrying twins, we recommend you read these articles.

 Having twins is surprisingly different than having a singleton baby.
 After all, you've got to remember that we're only really built for having one baby at a time.
 It's really a marvel that we can actually have twins at all!

-The first thing about having twins that you need to know, is that almost all twins are born premature.
+The first thing that you need to know, is that almost all twins are born premature.
 Full term on twins is generally around the 36th and 37th week.

 Second, because you're carrying two babies, as well as being born premature, there's a good chance that they're going to be born slightly smaller and lighter than single babies.
 But the good news is that in the vast majority of circumstances, this causes absolutely no problems.

-(That's not to say that there aren't possible complications and issues that can arise from having twins, but we'll get into them later.)
+(That's not to say that there aren't possible complications and issues that can arise, but we'll get into them later.)

-Third, twin pregnancies can be a whole lot harder on the body.
+Third, a carrying twins can be a whole lot harder on the body.
 You're carrying a lot more weight, your body is trying to provide all the nutrients that two growing babies need, and you're full to bursting of all those pregnancy hormones.
 The same ones that cause all those lovely pregnancy symptoms like morning sickness and indigestion.
-So you're more than likely going to have a lot of strong pregnancy symptoms if you're carrying twins.
+So you're more than likely going to have a lot of strong pregnancy symptoms.

-The good news is that the vast majority of twins don't suffer from these problems, and only the rarest types of twins are at risk.
+The good news is that the vast majority don't suffer from these problems, and only the rarest types are at risk.
 (Did you know that there's actually multiple types of twins?)
 If you want to know more about a particular type of twin, just click the images below.

 Your doctor should tell you anything you need to know specific to your pregnancy, so if he doesn't mention any extra risks, it's best not to worry.
 More stress is the last thing you need right now.

-Even if you've been pregnant before, having twins is a whole new experience.
+Even if you've been pregnant before, this is a whole new experience.
 It's a lot more intense than a normal pregnancy.
 There's a whole lot more going on, both for you and for everyone around you, and there's a lot more to consider.

 We touched on this above.
 Because of the difference in pregnancy hormones in your body, expect your pregnancy symptoms to be significantly worse than anything you might have experienced before.
 Whilst not all women will experience morning sickness and nausea, being pregnant with twins tends to make morning sickness much more debilitating, and women who have never suffered from morning sickness before find it knocking them down a peg.